 You know, much about, like, during slavery time how the church was

 the black church or Yeah, yeah, yeah.
-Well, it’s ironic that slaves would be taken to the white churches and made to sit in the balcony.
-But on their own, they began to have what’s called brush Arbor meetings, or they would go off somewhere have their own type of worship, which was different from the the slave masters worship.
+Well, it’s ironic that slaves would be taken to the white churches and made to sit on the balcony.
+But on their own, they began to have what’s called brush Arbor meetings, or they would go off somewhere have their own type of worship, which was different from the slave masters’ worship.
 And of course, for them, the Bible took on a different meaning, as they read it, as opposed to what they heard in the white churches.
-So Moses, instead of freeing Israelites, Moses became a emancipator.
+So Moses, instead of freeing Israelites, Moses became an emancipator.
 And so we hear songs go down, Moses, tell Pharaoh and let my people go, you know, so we were able to extrapolate from the scriptures that they heard in the white churches, but then apply To all situation and as, as, as blacks, and as slaves, our ancestors were able to do that and pass it on.

 So hands have always been an important thing in the church alone.
 But how important is it from slavery time until now, tell me a little bit about the history of hands and, and